Mood Disturbance

 Sadness

-Sadness or depressive symptoms is a change in your mood, that can cause ups and downs, feeling blue or disappointment that interferes with daily activities.
+Sadness is a change in your mood that involves feeling “blue” or disappointed, which can interfere with daily activities.

 Sadness may include the following symptoms: